 How Does A Billing Cycle Affect Your Credit Score?

 Your credit card billing cycle can impact your credit score if you aren’t able to pay at least the minimum due on time.
-That late payment (or a total lack of payment) will wind up being shared.
-How that works: Most credit card issuers send monthly updates to credit reporting bureaus about your credit usage.
+Most credit card issuers send monthly updates to credit reporting bureaus about your credit usage.
 The three main credit reporting bureaus are Experian, TransUnion, and Equifax.
 These updates usually coincide with your billing cycle date.

-On your billing cycle date, reporting bureaus may receive a variety of information about your credit usage, including any instances of late payments on your credit cards.
-Late payments can have a big negative impact on your credit score, so be sure you are aware of the due date on your statement at the end of your billing cycle.
-(By the way, paying your bills on time, all the time, can be a great way to boost that credit score.)
+On your billing cycle date, reporting bureaus may receive information about your credit usage, including any instances of late payments on your credit cards.
+Late payments can have a negative impact on your credit score, so be sure you are aware of the due date on your statement at the end of your billing cycle.

 Why Understanding Your Billing Cycle Is Important

 • Your billing cycle lets you know when your next payment is due and the minimum amount due.
-Paying the minimum will let you avoid both penalties and hits to your credit score.
+Paying the minimum can help you avoid penalties and possible hits to your credit score.
 Paying the full amount due will avoid accruing interest.

 The Takeaway